Thoma5/pc-reduction/README.md

 pc-reduction
 ============

-Scipts to minimize the power consumption of your notebook/pc running on Linux.
+Scipt to minimize the power consumption of your notebook/pc running on Linux.

 Currently only tested on my Dell Inspirion Ultrabook (14z 5423).

 Requirements